Towards Human Computable Passwords: Statistical Adversaries and Lower Bounds

 {There exists a constant $c_Q > 0$ such that for any $\close > 1/\sqrt{n}$ and $q \geq n$ we have where $r=r(f)$ is the distributional complexity of $f$.}

 \begin{theorem} \thmStatisticalDimension \end{theorem}

-\paragraph{Discussion} We view Theorem \ref{thm:SecurityLowerBound} as strong evidence for RP-CSP (Conjecture \ref{conj:hardnessConjecture}) because almost all known algorithmic techniques can be modeled within the statistical query framework.
-In particular, techniques like Expectation Maximization\cite{dempster1977maximum}, local search, MCMC optimization\cite{gelfand1990sampling}, first and second order methods for convex optimization, PCA, ICA, k-means can be modeled as a statistical algorithm even with $L=2$ --- see \cite{blum2005practical} and \cite{chu2007map} for proofs.
-This implies that many popular heuristic based SAT solvers (e.g., DPLL\cite{Davis:1960:CPQ:321033.321034}) will not be able to recover $\sigma$ in polynomial time.
-While Gaussian Elimination is a notable exception that cannot be simulated by a statistical algorithm, our composite security parameter $s(f)\geq g(f)+1$ accounts for attacks based on Gaussian Elimination.
-In particular, a polynomial time algorithm needs $m=\tilde{O}\paren{n^{g(f)+1}}$ examples to extract $O(n)$ linear constraints and solve for $\sigma$ (see Appendix \ref{subsec:GuassianElimination}).
+\paragraph{Discussion} We view Theorem \ref{thm:SecurityLowerBound} as strong evidence for RP-CSP (Conjecture \ref{conj:hardnessConjecture}) because almost all known algorithmic techniques can be modeled within the statistical query framework\cite{blum2005practical,chu2007map}.
+Thus, Theorem \ref{thm:SecurityLowerBound} rules out most known attacks that an adversary might mount.
+It also implies that many popular heuristic based SAT solvers (e.g., DPLL\cite{Davis:1960:CPQ:321033.321034}) will not be able to recover $\sigma$ in polynomial time.
+While Theorem \ref{thm:SecurityLowerBound} does not rule our attacks based on Gaussian Elimination we consider this class of attacks separately.
+We need $m=\tilde{O}\paren{n^{g(f)+1}}$ examples to extract $O(n)$ linear constraints and solve for $\sigma$ (see Appendix \ref{subsec:GuassianElimination}).
+However, our composite security parameter $s(f)\geq g(f)+1$ accounts for attacks based on Gaussian Elimination.